justinbreese/dse-multi-cloud-demo/README.md

 * -k --> location of the private key on your laptop
 * -n --> name of the dse cluster that you'd like to create
 * -s --> list of servers that you created in the previous step
+* -p --> optional. phased deployment will configure all DCs but will only install the first DC.
+You'll still be able to see the other DCs within LCM, but DSE is not installed.
+You just need `-p` for this flag and nothing else.
+To install the subsequent DCs: go into LCM, click on the cluster -> DC -> click on the ... and then `install`.
+This will kick off an install job for that DC.

 The script could take a few minutes to deploy so be patient.